 REITs have been finally introduced in India and they will make the Indian real estate market more capable.
 These will help the builders in generating funds and will make commercial property investment more open for the common investors rather than just the HNIs.
 Moreover, the demand for real estate will be improved in the IT sector and manufacturing sector which is again bound to change things for the better.

 After the trend of co-working spaces in the country, mixed-use creations have already started by some of the leading builders.
 Such hybrid spaces make for a flexible work environment and promote work-life balance.
 Growing demand for such spaces will continue to drive commercial real estate growth in 2020.
-Some mixed-use creations that are already underway are M3M 65th Avenue and Trump Towers.

 Apart from office spaces, retail shops and spaces in malls are also garnering much attraction of the investors.
 Retail spaces can definitely be the hero for Indian real estate in 2020 given the high demand from PE investors.
 Overall, things are going to turn out great for the commercial real estate market in the coming time.